physimals/quantiphyse-docs/overview.rst

 always retained.

 Analysis processes often require the use of multiple data items all defined on the same grid.
-When this occurs, typically they will resample all the data onto a single grid (usually the grid on which the 'main' data being analysed is defined).
+When this occurs, typically they will resample all the data onto a single grid (usually the grid on which the main data being analysed is defined).
 For example if fitting a model to an ASL dataset using a T1 map defined on a different grid, the T1 would be resampled to the grid of the ASL dataset.
 Normally this would be done with linear interpolation however cubic resampling is also available.
 This is the decision of the analysis process.
 The output data would